 As data scientists become integral to banks’ capability to combat financial crime, there’s now strong demand for people who understand both regulatory requirements and data analysis, says Gavin Izon, a consultant at Robert Walters in Singapore.
 But you don’t necessarily need work experience in both fields.
 Izon recently filled a data-driven compliance job with a candidate who was working in a traditional anti-money laundering role.
 While the candidate hadn’t worked in data science before, he did have a degree in statistics and applied probability.
 Recognising that the data/compliance talent pool is small in Singapore, the bank hired him on the strength of his academic qualification.

-Shinjika Shukla, an associate director at Michael Page in Singapore, recently worked with a cybersecurity candidate whose CV was so strong that it convinced a bank to hire him and abandon its previous strategy of using a consulting firm to carry out certain cybersecurity tasks.
-“The bank wasn’t even going to hire externally,” says Shukla.
+A Singapore-based tech recruiter, recently worked with a cybersecurity candidate whose CV was so strong that it convinced a bank to hire him and abandon its previous strategy of using a consulting firm to carry out certain cybersecurity tasks.
+“The bank wasn’t even going to hire externally,” she says.
 “The CV wasn’t just a reflection of the candidate’s experience, but also of his thought process and solution-based mindset.
 The last section, in particular, piqued the bank’s interest because his new certifications showed his commitment to enhancing his technical skills.”

 Banking professionals in Singapore and Hong Kong have a reputation for frequently changing jobs after short tenures, often just to land pay rises.
 This means ‘stable’ CVs, especially ones loaded with internal promotions, stand out.
-Ben Horn, a partner at Space Executive in Singapore, recently placed a banking candidate whose main selling point on her CV was that she had only worked at two banks in her 10-year career.
-“Her CV showed she’d enjoyed multiple promotions and international moves during that time,” says Horn.
+Another Singapore recruiter says he placed a banking candidate whose main selling point on her CV was that she had only worked at two banks in her 10-year career.
+“Her CV showed she’d enjoyed multiple promotions and international moves during that time,” he adds.
 “This gave her a skillset and maturity of someone with closer to 15 years’ experience.”